pierre-24/phonopy-vibspec/DOCUMENTATION.md

 Note that Phonopy is generally not able to assign symmetry labels in that case.

-## Raman spectrum
+### 4. Raman spectrum

-The procedure is more complex, since one needs the derivatives of the BORN charge with respect to polarizability (*i.e.*, the polarizability):
+The procedure is more complex, since one needs the derivatives of the BORN charge with respect to polarizability (*i.e.*, the polarizability).
+Once you have completed step 1, do the following:

 ```bash
 # 1. Get displaced geometries and prepare a `raman.hdf5` file